devesperanz/Voting-system/README.md

-# Voting system
+# Voting System
-This is a voting i created to vote for my favorite housemate in the big brother house. it was built with html and css, i'm still working on the javaScript part.
+This is a voting system i created to vote for my favorite housemate in the big brother house. it was built with Html, Css and JavaScript.